Wet Corrosive Service: Selection of Heat Exchanger Tubes

 Available Product Forms

-UNS N08028 (Sanicro 28) is available in multiple forms suitable for a wide variety of applications:
+UNS N08028 (Sanicro 28) is available in multiple forms suitable for a wide applications:

-• Pipe & Tube: Ideal for handling aggressive chemicals and high-temperature processes.
+• Pipe and Tube: Ideal for handling aggressive chemicals and high-temperature processes.

-• Plate & Sheet: Used in structural and mechanical applications where corrosion resistance is needed.
+• Plate and Sheet: Used in structural and mechanical applications where corrosion resistance is needed.

-• Bar & Rod: Used for machining into custom components or structural parts.
+• Bar and Rod: Used for machining into custom components or structural parts.

-• Wire & Strip: Ideal for fabrication, electrical, and mechanical uses.
+• Wire and Strip: Ideal for fabrication, electrical, and mechanical uses.

 • Forging Stock: Forged into complex shapes for heavy-duty applications.